 The Governance and Nominating Committee is responsible for the oversight of board performance effectiveness, governance policies and guidelines, and compliance; code of conduct and standards of behaviour for board and management; director nomination and qualification; board succession planning; board orientation and continuing education; and evaluation of board committees as a whole.

 The Human Resources and Compensation Committee in the evaluation and compensation of the president and CEO; its review of the CEO’s evaluation of senior management; and its review of employee benefits and pension plans, human resources policies, and management succession planning.

 The Risk Committee supports in relation to risk management oversight, including oversight over Payments Canada’s Enterprise Risk Management Policy and risk appetite statement.

 The Board of Directors also receives advice and counsel from the Payments Canada Stakeholder Advisory Council and the Member Advisory Council, to leverage the expertise and experience of those within the payment ecosystem.

-The Payments Canada leadership team works closely with the Regulators and the Board of Directors to ensure the regulations set out in the enabling legislation are adhered to, thereby maintaining the integrity of the governance system, the organization, and the ecosystem as a whole.
+The Payments Canada leadership team works closely with our regulators and our board of directors to ensure the regulations set out in the enabling legislation are adhered to, thereby maintaining the integrity of the governance system, the organization, and the ecosystem as a whole.